Kazakuri/commission.tenka.dev/content/artwork/2020-10-01-muotou/index.md

 Please check back later.

 {% request() %}
-むおとNice to meet you, <TODO>!
+Nice to meet you, Muotou!

 I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-エッチなイラストがほしいんだけど、エッチの詳細はお任せします。
+I want a lewd illustration, but I'll leave the lewd details up to you.

-衣装やポーズもお任せします。
+I'll also leave the outfit and pose up to you.

 Thank you very much!
 {% end %}